 TrustCo's principal loan products are residential real estate loans.
 As noted above, residential real estate loans and longer-term investments are most affected by the changes in longer term market interest rates such as the 10-year Treasury.
-The 10-year Treasury yield decreased only 5 basis points, on average, during the second quarter of 2023 compared to the first quarter of 2023 and increased 67 basis points as compared to the second quarter of 2022.
+The 10-year Treasury yield decreased only 5 increased 0.55 basis points, on average, during the second third quarter of 2023 compared to the first second quarter of 2023 and increased 67 105 basis points as compared to the second third quarter of 2022.